nightw0lv/iTopZ-Java/MobiusPremium/L2J_Mobius_Essence_4.2_DwellingOfSpirits/readme.md

 - Individual vote reward is when a single player (individual) vote for the server on one or more topsites and for each vote as a "thank you" he will receive configured item/items reward.

 **Requirement**
-- Mobius Premium 4.2 Dwelling of Spirits
+- Mobius Premium Essence 4.2 Dwelling of Spirits
 - Patch installation (provided)
 - JDK 17